Yermak Timofeyevich: Ancestry

 The Don Cossack warrior Yermak Timofeyevich was born by the Chusovaya River on the eastern fringes of the Muscovite lands.
 The only information about Yermak's upbringing comes from a source called the Cherepanov Chronicle.
-This chronicle, compiled by a Tobolsk coachman in 1760 – long after Yermak's death – was never published in full, but, in 1894, historian Aleksandr Alekseyevich "A.A."
-Dmitrieyev concluded it probably represents a copy or paraphrase of an authentic 17th-century document.
-According to the section of the chronicle entitled "On Yermak, and where he was born", it is stated that Yermak's grandfather, Afonasiy Grigor'yevich Alenin, came from Suzdal, north-east of Moscow.
+This chronicle, compiled by a Tobolsk coachman in 1760 – long after Yermak's death – was never published in full, but, in 1894, historian Aleksandr Alekseyevich Dmitriyev concluded it probably represents a copy or paraphrase of an authentic 17th-century document.
+According to the section of the chronicle entitled "On Yermak, and where he was born", it is stated that Yermak's grandfather, Afonasiy Grigoryevich Alenin, came from Suzdal, north-east of Moscow.

 To escape poverty, he moved south to Vladimir where he became a coachman in the Murom forests.
 In the Murom forests, the voyevoda arrested him for driving unscrupulous passengers – robbers who had hired him.
 Afonasiy's son (Yermak's father) Timofey relocated to the Stroganov lands on the Chusovaya in order to make money.

 Occupation

 Yermak worked in the Stroganovs' river fleet as a porter and a sailor transporting salt along the Kama and the Volga rivers.
 Growing tired of his work, he assembled a gang, left his employment, and moved to the Don region to become a river pirate.
 Among his fellow Cossack bandits, he acquired the nickname Yermak.

 Prior to his conquest of Siberia, Yermak's combat experience consisted of leading a Cossack detachment for the tsar in the Livonian War of 1558–83 and plundering merchant ships.
 Based on legends and folk songs, for years, Yermak had been involved in robbing and plundering on the Volga with the hetman Ivan Kolzo and four other Cossack leaders.
-Historian Valerie Kivelson refers to Yermak's group as “his gang of thugs.”
-Like many other Cossacks, Yermak's gang was involved in the “thieves” trade (“vorovskim” remeslom).
+Historian Valerie Kivelson refers to Yermak's group as "his gang of thugs."
+Like many other Cossacks, Yermak's gang was involved in the "thieves" trade ("vorovskim" remeslom).
 It was typical of Cossacks to engage in piracy on the Sea of Azov or the Caspian Sea and to rob various envoys and Russian or Persian merchants.
 Though a bandit, Yermak earned a reputation as an eminent and loyal Russian fighter.
 Through his experience fighting in the Livonian War, he learned war tactics and excelled beyond the other hetmans in skill.